 - Lead Contamination – The use of lead solder for potable water pipes was partially banned in 1986, according to the EPA.
 At that time, lead solder could not have more than .2 percent lead content, and pipes could not contain more than 8 percent lead.
 Since 1986, the allowable limit of lead in potable water pipes has been further reduced from 8 percent to .25 percent of the weighted average of the pipe.

 - Water leaks – Water leaks can damage the structural components of your building and the finishes.
 This includes the foundation itself, as mentioned above, the drywall, support beams, and even the soil under your foundation.

 Nu Flow No Dig Method to Repair Your Copper Pipes

-Here at Nu Flow, we have the pipe repair technology to repair your copper pipes without destroying your concrete or masonry.
-This is because we use epoxy coatings and pipe liners to seal and restore your copper pipes in concrete slab.
+Here at Nu Flow, we have the technology to repair your copper pipes without destroying your concrete or masonry.
+This is because we use epoxy coatings and pipe liners to seal and restore your copper pipes while they are still inside your concrete slab.
 For potable water pipes, we generally use epoxy coatings.
 This is a thick, viscous liquid that is blown through your copper water pipes.
 Since the material is blown through your pipes, only a small hole needs to be cut to reach the pipe, and in many instances, no holes need to be cut because we can perform the process at the nearest access point, like a clean-out point.

 As the epoxy moves through your potable water pipes, it coats the entire internal diameter, sealing small cracks and pinhole leaks.
 Once it is cured, the epoxy forms a barrier between the water and the pipe, which prevents future corrosion and extends the useful lives of your copper plumbing pipes.

-To learn more about how our trenchless technology can help repair your copper pipes while extending their useful lives, give us a call at 815-790-9000.
-We serve all of Chicago and the surrounding suburbs.
+To learn more about how our trenchless technology can help repair your copper pipes while extending their useful lives, contact us at 815-790-9000.
+We proudly serve all of Chicago and the surrounding areas.